Dynamic-Development/CSharpFinalProject/README.md

 # C# Final Project
 > For our C# project, we decided to create a game called __Space Mafia__.
 It is a 2D top down shooter game that uses SDL2 as our graphic engine.
+All visuals were done custom through use of an online sprite-creation program called PISKEL.
+Piskel turns drawn images into png files, spritesheets, or even gifs.

 ## Videos
 * Playthrough: https://www.youtube.com/watch?v=hKPNDB3E0bQ